Resources Recycling

 Wastewater Treatment & Discharge

 The chemical plant wastewater contains incompletely reacted raw materials, and the media of solvents.
-Any wastewater or liquid waste produced in the manufacturing process that has not been properly treated would be a serious hazard should it be discharged into the environment.
+Any wastewater or liquid waste produced in the manufacturing process that has not been properly treated would be a serious hazard when discharged into the environment.

 Effluent Quality Test